francesco-fortunato/PaaT/Deliveries/FirstDelivery/Design.md

 Network Protocols
 The pet tracking system uses the LoRaWAN protocol to communicate between the ESP32 v2 Heltec LoRa and GPS module and the cloud service.
 LoRaWAN is a low-power, wide-area network protocol that allows for long-range communication between devices.

-APIs Used
-The pet tracking system uses several APIs to interact with the cloud service.
-The APIs are responsible for storing location data, analyzing the data, and sending alerts to the pet owner.

 ## Network Architecture

                 +-------------+